 Illinois Supreme Court Rules 202 through 212 provide that in most cases the parties are permitted to take "discovery depositions" of opposing parties and witnesses prior to the time of the trial of a case.
 A discovery deposition is an official court proceeding in which the opposing insurance company attorney has an opportunity to ask you questions and obtain your oral (spoken) answers under oath to those questions.
 The questions may be about your case and about your life.
 This includes questions not only about the incident described in your complaint, but also about your education, family, work, earnings, activities, hobbies and injuries.
 The scope of the permissible questioning is actually quite extensive.
 During your discovery deposition you may legitimately be asked questions about any matter that is relevant or is reasonably calculated to learn about relevant information about your case.

 The more claims insurance companies defeat, the more money they make.
 It should therefore not be surprising that insurance companies only hire very bright and able lawyers to defend their claims.
-If you are not thoroughly aware of some of the major pitfalls or commonly utilized by insurance company attorneys to defeat your claim before your deposition is taken, your legitimate claim may be reduced to dust during your discovery deposition.
+If you are not thoroughly aware of some of the major pitfalls commonly utilized by insurance company attorneys to defeat your claim before your deposition is taken, your legitimate claim may be rendered worthless during your discovery deposition.

-Based on his 30 years of trial experience in the State of Illinois, Bruce A. Beeman of Wolter, Beeman, Lynch & Londrigan has prepared a ten (10) page booklet entitled “ABOUT YOUR DISCOVERY DEPOSITION”, which contains sections on:
+Based on his 30 years of trial experience in the State of Illinois, Bruce A. Beeman of Wolter, Beeman, Lynch & Londrigan, LLP has prepared a ten (10) page booklet entitled "ABOUT YOUR DISCOVERY DEPOSITION", which contains sections on:

-Injured clients of Wolter, Beeman, Lynch & Londrigan receive a free copy of this booklet well in advance of their deposition.
+Injured clients of Wolter, Beeman, Lynch & Londrigan, LLP receive a free copy of this booklet well in advance of their deposition.
 Many clients have said the booklet is a valuable tool that can be used to understand the process and avoid mistakes which might otherwise ruin a good case.